nazliQ/terminal_nazliQ_portfolio/README.md

-# terminal_nazliQ_portfolio
+# Terminal_nazliQ
-A simple terminal experiance in the web-browser, that showcase mye work
+A simple terminal experiance in the web-browser, that showcase different commands